dssong2/ae370-project1/README.md

 ```
 pip install -r requirements.txt
 ```
+Navigate to main folder to find code contents.

+dynamics.py contains the class Dynamics that defines the equations of motion and declares the RK4 numerical method function.

-To reproduce rocket state result graphs, run the state_result.ipynb file from the start.
+To reproduce rocket state result graphs, run the state_results.ipynb file from the start.
 This will take a while (~10-15 min)

 To reproduce error analysis graphs, run the analysis.ipynb file from the start.